 - You need a proof of enrolment at the university.

 - Banks will need your ‘BSN’.
 This is a unique identification number assigned by the Dutch government, which you obtain when you register with the city.

 - Banks usually only open a bank account if you stay in the Netherlands for at least one full semester (5 months).

 Because opening a bank account can involve a rather lengthy procedure, it is recommended to make the necessary arrangements as soon as possible after you registered your address at the Municipality.
 Several banks offer the opportunity to open a Dutch bank account to international students.
 The following bank office is situated at central location in the city centre of Utrecht:

 ABN AMRO Bank

 Other financial matters

-Even if you intend to open a Dutch bank account you still need to have other means of payment at your disposal after your arrival as Dutch bank account takes time to prepare.
+Even if you intend to open a Dutch bank account you still need to have other means of payment at your disposal after your arrival, as a Dutch bank account takes time to prepare.
 Therefore we strongly recommend that you bring:

 - A credit card (Visa or Mastercard).